 Trout Creek Academy

-Article I - General:
+Article I - General

 Section 1 - The name of this organization shall be: The School Advisory Council of Trout Creek Academy.
 In these bylaws, the School Advisory Council may be referred to as the “Council" or the “SAC".